Comprehensive Guide To Progressive Wage Model

 The PWM is a wage system that aims to increase the pay of low-wage workers in a progressive and sustainable manner.
 It was first introduced in Singapore in 2012, targeting specific sectors such as cleaning, security, and landscaping.
 The PWM has since expanded to include other sectors such as F&B, retail, and logistics.

-How Does PWM Work?
+How Does Progressive Wage Model Work?

 The PWM works by setting clear wage standards and career progression pathways for workers in specific sectors.
 These standards are developed by tripartite committees consisting of representatives from the government, employers, and unions.
 The committees conduct research on the sector’s wage levels and job requirements, and then recommend minimum wage levels and skills training programs.